New to the API? Read Authentication next. Every request requires an API key, and payment requests require a signature on top of that.

 data.Error Response Format (RFC 7807)

 When something goes wrong, the API returns an error in the RFC 7807 Problem Details format.
-This is an industry-standard format — if you have worked with other modern APIs you may recognise it.A URI that uniquely identifies this error type.
+It’s an industry standard.
+If you’ve worked with other modern APIs, you may recognise it.A URI that uniquely identifies this error type.
 You can open it in a browser for documentation on the specific error.

 The HTTP status code for this error.
 Matches the actual HTTP response status.